MeltingDiamond/TBMM/README.md

 You can download and install mods with a few button clicks.
 And can play both vanilla and modded with one install of The Bibites.

-If you wish to modify and share TBMM outside of private use please fork it and make pull requests for usefull changes you make.
-Thank you
+If you wish to modify and share TBMM outside of private use please fork it and make pull requests back to this repository for usefull changes you make.
+(This is based on trust) Thank you

 ### Find any bugs please report them [here](https://github.com/MeltingDiamond/TBMM/issues) to help make TBMM better.